 Dynamic Lock feature in Windows 10

 As a workaround to the problem, Microsoft has introduced a new method to automatically lock your Windows 10 PC as soon as you walk away from your PC.
-The new feature is Dynamic Lock, and is available in 15031 and above builds of Windows 10 only.
+The new feature is Dynamic Lock, and is available in version 1703 and above versions of Windows 10 only.

 According to Microsoft, the Dynamic Lock feature works using the proximity of a Bluetooth-paired phone.
 When the Bluetooth-paired phone is not found around or whenever it’s out of range, the Dynamic Lock feature automatically turns off the screen and locks your Windows 10 PC after 30 seconds.